vrockai/pipeline-test/docs/content.md

 ---

-## A novel random forest approach to revealing interactions and controls on chlorophyll concentration and bacterial communities during coastal phytoplankton blooms.
+## A novel random forest approach to revealing interactions and controls on chlorophyll concentration and bacterial communities during coastal phytoplankton blooms
- 11.10.2021, _Y Cheng, VN Bhoot, K Kumbier, MP Sison-Mangus, JB Brown, R Kudela, ME Newcomer_

-Increasing occurrence of harmful algal blooms across the land-water interface poses significant risks to coastal ecosystem structure and human health.
-Defining significant drivers and their interactive impacts on blooms allows for more effective analysis and identification of specific conditions supporting phytoplankton growth.
-A novel iterative Random Forests (iRF) machine-learning model was developed and applied to two example cases along the California coast to identify key stable interactions: (1) phytoplankton abundance in response to various drivers due to coastal conditions and land-sea nutrient fluxes, (2) microbial community structure during algal blooms.
-In Example 1, watershed derived nutrients were identified as the least significant interacting variable associated with Monterey Bay phytoplankton abundance.
-In Example 2, through iRF analysis of field-based 16S OTU bacterial community and algae datasets, we independently found stable interactions of prokaryote abundance patterns associated with phytoplankton abundance that have been previously identified in laboratory-based studies.
-Our study represents the first iRF application to marine algal blooms that helps to identify ocean, microbial, and terrestrial conditions that are considered dominant causal factors on bloom dynamics.

 [Source](https://doi.org/10.1038/s41598-021-98110-9)

-10.1038/s41598-021-98110-9

 ---